ThomasNowProductions/BreathSpace/docs/STATE_MANAGEMENT.md

 # State Management

-This document explains how state is managed in the OpenBreath application.
+This document explains how state is managed in the BreathSpace application.

 ## Table of Contents